pulumi/pulumi-azure/docs/_index.md

 Azure Classic must be configured with credentials to deploy and update resources in Azure; see [Installation & Configuration](./installation-configuration) for instructions.

+If you're upgrading from v5 to v6, please refer to the [v6 migration guide](./v6-migration).

 ## Example

 {{< chooser language "typescript,yaml" >}}